Vietnamese diaspora: History

 According to a 2014 report by the Associated Press, "women make up at least two-thirds of workers who leave the country", and sometimes leave fathers behind to care for children.
 The report also said that "the total amount of remittances sent back from all Vietnamese workers overseas now exceeds $2 billion a year."

 In addition, as of 2020, 190,000 Vietnamese were studying abroad.
 Most were studying in Australia (30,000), the United States (29,000), Canada (21,000), the UK (12,000) and Asian countries (70,000); as well as an unknown number of illegal Vietnamese immigrants, as unveiled by the Essex lorry deaths throughout massive networks of illegal human trades spanned from Asia to Europe.

-Around the World
+Around the world

 United States

-Vietnamese immigrants in the United States are one of the largest immigrant communities in the world.
-The community grew from 231,000 in 1980 to perhaps as many as 1.3 million in 2012.
-Most immigrants fled to the United States as refugees in the wake of the Vietnam War, arriving in three distinct waves from the 1960s to the 1990s.
-The first wave consisted mainly of South Vietnamese military personnel and citizens targeted by communist forces because of their associations with both the South Vietnamese government and the United States.

-The second wave, which occurred in the 1970s, brought rural Vietnamese to the United States in what became known as the "boat people crisis".
-This wave was characterized by people who lacked the education or wealth of the first wave, as well as a large number of ethnic Chinese who were fleeing persecution by the Vietnamese government.

-The final wave took place in the 1980s into the 1990s.
-A majority of these immigrants were the children of Vietnamese mothers and American soldiers, and they greatly increased the population of Vietnamese in America.
-By 2012, this population constituted 31% of the 4 million foreign-born population from South East Asia, 11% of the 11.9 million foreign-born from Asia, and 3% of the 40.8 million overall foreign-born population.
+The United States is home to the largest population of overseas Vietnamese, which has grown significantly since the 1970s.
+As of 2022, more than 1.3 million Vietnamese immigrants reside in the U.S., and the broader Vietnamese American population, which includes U.S.-born individuals of Vietnamese descent, exceeds 2.3 million.

-Mass migration from Vietnam began in response to the Vietnamese government in the 1970s.
+Mass migration from Vietnam began after the fall of Saigon in 1975, marking the end of the Vietnam War.
 During the North Vietnamese military offensive of mid-March 1975, many South Vietnamese citizens were pushed farther and farther south into Saigon.
 On April 30, the final U.S. troops and diplomats left Saigon and the country came under the control of the Provisional Revolutionary Government.
-As a result, the North Vietnamese Army (NVA) took control of the country and many Vietnamese became refugees and immigrated to the United States.
+As a result, the North Vietnamese Army (NVA) took control of South Vietnam, leading many South Vietnamese to become refugees and immigrate to the United States.